 - Enjoy them in cooked dishes.
 For example, many Asian (especially Vietnamese) dishes like pho bo contain fresh cilantro.
 Look for your favorite recipes or dishes.
 If dining out, ask if the cook can add more cilantro.

-Cilantro not only removes mercury but other toxic heavy metals as well.
+Cilantro not only removes mercury, but other toxic heavy metals such as lead as well.